DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 When in any other state the buttons and links are not shown.

+Interviews must be set up for today or in the future.

 ### Time input

 Helping users to enter a time is challenging.